While there is no required dress code, going to the theatre is a special occasion and many people do dress for the event.

 seating locations and accessibility

-When you select a date and go over to the cart, you can find the seat number.
-For Group, whenever possible, we will indicate your seats on your request confirmation.
+Whenever possible, we will indicate your seats on your request confirmation.
 Some theatres do not provide this information, but the box office will give you the best seats they can within your selected seating section.

 No, unless indicated, all of the seats we sell have a full view of the stage.